 19. Cut out mucous forming foods like dairy, eggs and wheat especially if you are prone to colds and flues.

 20. Eat gluten free grains like quinoa, barley, buckwheat, and millet; they are full of nutrients and not clogging to a sensitive winter digestive system.

-21. Eliminate refined oils and include healthy fats that are cold pressed (Almond oil, Coconut oil, Olive oil, Sesame
+21. Eliminate refined oils and include healthy fats that are cold pressed (Almond oil, Coconut oil, Olive oil, Sesame oil, and Ghee).

 22. Eat fruits rich in vitamin C like oranges, lemons and tangerines which will help flush out toxins from the body.

 23. Have a warm bath or foot bath with Epsom salts daily (not too hot or too long as this can deplete energy).